NREL/EnergyPlus/design/FY2018/NFP-OnOffThermostat.md

 <span style="color:red;">**Field: Temperature Difference Between Cutout And Setpoint}\label{field-temperature-difference-between-cutout-and-Setpoint}**<span>

 <span style="color:red;">This optional choice field provides a temperature difference between cut-out temperature and setpoint.
 The temperature difference is applied to both heating and cooling.
-When the zone air temperature at the previous time step is below the heating setpoint, the setpoint is used to predict zone heating load.
-When the zone air temperature at the previous time step is above the heating setpoint, the setpoint plus the temperature difference is used to predict zone heating load.
-When the zone air temperature at the previous time step is above the cooling setpoint, the setpoint is used to predict zone cooling load.
-When the zone air temperature at the previous time step is below the heating setpoint, the setpoint minus the temperature difference is used to predict zone cooling load.
+When the zone air temperature at the previous time step is below the heating setpoint + temperature difference, the setpoint is the heating setpoint + temperature difference, When the zone air temperature is higher than the heating setpoint + temperature difference, the setpoint is the heating setpoint.
+When the zone air temperature at the previous time step is above the cooling setpoint - temperature difference, the setpoint is the cooling setpoint - temperature difference, When the zone air temperature is below the cooling setpoint - temperature difference, the setpoint is the cooling setpoint.

 An example of this statement in an IDF is: